 Why Thaw Cool Whip?

-Cool Whip is sold at the frozen section in grocery stores.
+Cool Whip is sold in the frozen section in grocery stores.
 Freezing cool whip gives it the long shelf life that it has and that is the instructed way of storing your cool whip at home as well, in the freezer.

 Freezing Cool Whip turns it solid.
 That is not the texture we want to look for.
-After all, Cool Whip is supposed to be an alternative to dairy cream, the super soft and airy, cloud-like, melts in your mouth type of cream.
+After all, Cool Whip is supposed to be an alternative to dairy cream, the super soft and airy, cloud-like, melts-in-your-mouth type of cream.

 In order to bring back your Cool Whip to its perfect texture, we need to get it back to room temperature so that we can work with it.
 That is why we must thaw it.
 Depending on how much time you have on hand, you can choose between different methods of thawing.